mail-in-a-box/mailinabox/README.md

 Copy the file `setup/mods.available/remote-nextcloud-use-miab.sh` to the Nextcloud box and run it as root.
 This will configure Nextcloud's "LDAP user and group backend" with the MiaB-LDAP details and ensure the contacts and calendar apps are installed. *This does not replace or alter your ability to log into Nextcloud with any existing local Nextcloud accounts.
 It only allows MiaB-LDAP users to log into Nextcloud using their MiaB-LDAP credentials.*

-**Additional Firewall Rule**

-On MiaB-LDAP, a one-time change must be applied manually to allow the remote Nextcloud to query the LDAP server because the default MiaB-LDAP installation doesn't allow any remote LDAP access.
-As root, run the following: `ufw allow proto tcp from $ip to any port ldaps`, where $ip is the ip-address of your Nextcloud server.

 ## Under-the-Hood

 **Additional directory in user-data**